-- A man with the same name as his father uses "Jr. after his name as long as his father is alive.
-He may either drop the suffix after his father's death or, if he prefers, retain it so that he won't be confused with his late father.
+- A man with the same name as his father uses “Jr.” after his name as long as his father is alive.
+His father may use the suffix “Sr.” for “senior.”
+The son may either drop the suffix after his father’s death or, if he prefers, retain it so that he won’t be confused with his late father.

-- When a man is named after his father who is a "Jr.," he is called "the third," once written with either the numeric 3rd or the Roman numeral III but now confined almost exclusively to the latter.
+- When a man is named after his father who is a “Jr.,” he is called “the third,” once written with either the numeric 3rd or the Roman numeral III, but now the latter is used almost exclusively.

-- A man named after his grandfather, uncle, or cousin uses the suffix II.
+- A man named after his grandfather, uncle, or cousin uses the suffix II, “the second.”

-- When a name has a numeral suffix--as in Robert Conner III--no punctuation is used.
+- No punctuation is used when a name has a numeral suffix: Robert Conner III

 - The wife a man who uses a suffix, uses the same suffix after her name: Mrs. John M. Baxter, Jr.